AgeOfMarcus/1337GPT/README.md

 This repository contains a copy of my [ai task manager](https://replit.com/@MarcusWeinberger/ai-task-manager) that has been modified to preform penetration tests.
 You can read a slightly rephrased version of this README [**on my hashnode blog**](https://Marcus.hashnode.dev/1337gpt-yet-another-gpt-agent-for-penetration-testing)!

+**Please note that due to the young age of libraries used, if you encounter an error, you may need to run `pip install --upgrade -r requirements.txt`.** If your error persists, please submit an issue.

 ### Media of 1337GPT in use

 ![media/talking_to_user_and_retrying_nmap_scan.png](media/talking_to_user_and_retrying_nmap_scan.png)